lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 --- abstract

-This document analyzes and compares handshake and per-packet message size overheads when using different security protocols to secure CoAP.
+This document analyzes and compares the sizes of key exchange flights and the per-packet message size overheads when using different security protocols to secure CoAP.
 The analyzed security protocols are DTLS 1.2, DTLS 1.3, TLS 1.2, TLS 1.3, EDHOC and OSCORE.
-DTLS and TLS are analyzed with and without 6LoWPAN-GHC compression.
+The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression.
 DTLS is analyzed with and without Connection ID.

 --- middle

 # Introduction

-This document analyzes and compares handshake and per-packet message size overheads when using different security protocols to secure CoAP over UPD {{RFC7252}} and TCP {{RFC8323}}.
+This document analyzes and compares the sizes of key exchange flights and the per-packet message size overheads when using different security protocols to secure CoAP over UPD {{RFC7252}} and TCP {{RFC8323}}.
 The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{I-D.ietf-tls-dtls13}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, EDHOC {{I-D.selander-ace-cose-ecdhe}}, and OSCORE {{I-D.ietf-core-object-security}}.

-{{handshake}} compares the overhead of key exchange, while {{record}} covers the overhead for protection application data.

-The DTLS and TLS record layers are analyzed with and without compression.
+The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression.
 DTLS is anlyzed with and without Connection ID {{I-D.ietf-tls-dtls-connection-id}}.
-Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as ICV.
+Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as ICV. {{handshake}} compares the overhead of key exchange, while {{record}} covers the overhead for protection application data.

 # Overhead of Key Exchange Protocols {#handshake}

-In this section we present the overhead of the handshake for different protocols.
+This section analyzes and compares the sizes of key exchange flights for different protocols.

-To enable a fair comparison between protocols with similar outcome, a number of assumptions are made for each protocol.
-These assumptions, which have an effect on the total number, are:
+To enable a fair comparison between protocols, the following assumptions are made:

 * All the overhead calculations in this section use AES-CCM with a tag length of 8 bytes (e.g.  AES_128_CCM_8 or AES-CCM-16-64-128).
-* A minimum number of algorithms and cipher suites is offered during the handshake.
+* A minimum number of algorithms and cipher suites is offered.
 The algorithm used/offered are Curve25519, ECDSA with P-256, AES-CCM_8, SHA-256.
-* The length of key identifiers for EDHOC is 4 bytes.
+* The length of key identifiers are 4 bytes.
-* The length of connection identifiers for DTLS and TLS is 1 byte.
+* The length of connection identifiers are 1 byte.
 * DTLS RPK makes use of point compression, which saves 32 bytes.
 * DTLS handshake message fragmentation is not considered.
 * Only the DTLS mandatory extensions are considered, except for Connection ID.